-- a) Verify the applicant's identity through items such as a social security card, driver's license, birth certificate, or passport; - b) Contact each personal and business reference provided in the License Application, when possible; - c) Obtain a personal credit check; - d) Conduct a civil history check; - e) Conduct a criminal history check via the submission of the applicant's fingerprints to the NIGC, and further obtain information from the appropriate court regarding past felony and/or misdemeanor convictions and criminal charges within the last ten years; - f) Inquire into any previous or existing business relationships with the gaming industry and Indian Tribes by contacting the entities or Tribes; - g) Verify the applicant's history and status with any licensing agency by contacting the agency; and - h) Take other appropriate steps to verify the accuracy of the information, focusing on problem areas noted.
+- a) Verify the applicant's identity through items such as a social security card, driver's license, birth certificate, or passport; - b) Contact each personal and business reference provided in the License Application, when possible. - c) Obtain a personal credit check; - d) Conduct a civil history check; - e) Conduct a criminal history check via the submission of the applicant's fingerprints to the NIGC, and further obtain information from the appropriate court regarding past felony and/or misdemeanor convictions and criminal charges within the last ten years; - f) Inquire into any previous or existing business relationships with the gaming industry and Indian Tribes by contacting the entities or Tribes; - g) Verify the applicant's history and status with any licensing agency by contacting the agency; and - h) Take other appropriate steps to verify the accuracy of the information, focusing on problem areas noted.

-SECTION XXIII - ELIGIBILITY DETERMINATION
+SECTION XXIII - Eligibility Determination

-- a) The Tribal Gaming Commission shall review a person's prior activities, criminal record, if any, reputation, habits, associations and any other findings from the background investigation to make a finding concerning the eligibility of a key employee or primary management official for employment in a gaming operation. - b) If the Tribal Gaming Commission determines that employment of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair, or illegal practices and methods and/or activities in the conduct of gaming, the gaming operation shall not employ that person in a key employee or primary management official position. - c) The Gaming Commission shall not license any key employee or primary management official to work with Class II or Class III Gaming who has been:
+- a) The Tribal Gaming Commission shall review a person's prior activities, criminal record, if any, reputation, habits, associations and any other findings from the background investigation to make a finding concerning the eligibility of a key employee or primary management official for employment in a gaming operation. - b) If the Tribal Gaming Commission determines that employment of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair, or illegal practices and methods and/or activities in the conduct of gaming, the gaming operation shall not employ that person in a key employee or primary management official position.

-1. Convicted of a felony within five years of starting employment with the Gaming Operation; or

-2. Convicted of a felony or gross misdemeanor involving fraud, misrepresentation or gambling; or

-3. Ever convicted of a felony involving gambling.
+- c) The Gaming Commission shall not license any key employee or primary management official to work with Class II or Class III Gaming who has been: - 1.
+Convicted of a felony within five years of starting employment with the Gaming Operation; or - 2.
+Convicted of a felony or gross misdemeanor involving fraud, misrepresentation or gambling; or - 3.
+Ever convicted of a felony involving gambling.

-SECTION XXIV - PROCEDURES FOR FORWARDING APPLICATIONS AND REPORTS FOR KEY EMPLOYEES AND PRIMARY MANAGEMENT OFFICIALS TO THE NATIONAL INDIAN GAMING COMMISSION
+SECTION XXIV - Procedures for Forwarding Applications and Reports to the National Indian Gaming Commission

-- a) When a key employee or primary management official is employed to work at a gaming operation authorized by this ordinance, the Tribal Gaming Commission shall forward to the National Indian Gaming Commission the summary and results of eligibility from the background investigation, as well as a completed application for employment, if required. - b) The gaming operation shall not employ as a key employee or primary management official a person who does not have a license after 90 days.
+- a) When a key employee or primary management official is employed to work at a gaming operation authorized by this ordinance, the Tribal Gaming Commission shall forward to the National Indian Gaming Commission the summary and results of eligibility from the background investigation, as well as a completed application for employment, if required - b) The gaming operation shall not employ as a key employee or primary management official a person who does not have a license after 90 days.